prowler0305/network_health_data/uscc-api/docs/getting-started.md

 The data_source_resources directory is a parent directory in which within contains sub directories.
 These subdirectories group together like python files that provide specific data source functionality.

 ### Core
+This directory contains python files that provide core api functionality.

+### Common
-This directory contains python files that provide core api functionality or common functionality that can be used across the API.
+This directory contains python files that provide common functionality that can be used across the API.